Trust-KP/TRUST/Framework/WhatIf/Whatif-Number-Distinction-RH.md

 The second-order Regime is the distribution law for primes.
 The prime number theorem (Hadamard, de la Vallée-Poussin, 1896) establishes the first-order Regime rule: the density of irreducible Distinctions up to scale x follows π(x) ~ x/ln(x).
 But this is an approximation.
 The exact distribution — the precise statement of how irreducible Distinctions are placed within the Distinction continuum — is governed by the zeros of ζ(s).

-The Riemann Hypothesis is the complete Regime statement: the zeros lie on Re(s) = ½.
+The Riemann Hypothesis is a candidate complete Regime statement: the zeros lie on Re(s) = ½.
 In KP terms, this asserts that the Regime of the Distinction system enforces its own Boundary constraint absolutely — no zero escapes the fixed point.
 The Regime does not permit cancellation of Distinction except at the Boundary itself.

 **Completion Assessment:** Regime pillar = present but not closed.
 The functional equation establishes the Boundary.
 The Hypothesis asserts the Regime is fully enforced.
 The proof that it is enforced — the closure of the Regime pillar — has not been found.
 This is the structural location of the difficulty.